voxel51/fiftyone/docs/source/integrations/cvat.rst

     workaround in this case is to manually copy the `label_id` before changing the class and then pasting it back to ensure that the ID doesn't change.

--   When splitting a video track, CVAT propagates the attributes from the first observation of the new track to all subsequent instances of that track.
+-   When splitting or merging video tracks, CVAT may clear or duplicate the shape's attributes during the process.
+If this results in missing or duplicate `label_id` values, then, although FiftyOne will gracefully proceed with the import, provenance has still been lost and thus existing
-    This results in duplicate `label_id` values, and, although these duplicate IDs will be gracefully ignored by FiftyOne during import, provenance has still been lost and thus the existing |Label| instances for the now-separate track must be deleted and replaced with newly created |Label|
+    |Label| instances whose IDs no longer exist must be deleted and replaced
-    instances.
+    with newly created |Label| instances.

 The primary issues that can arise due to modified/deleted `label_id` attributes
 are: